vedi/cocos2dx-profile/README.md

 We try to do all our best to make your contributions as easy as possible.
 We prepared a "sourced" environment for you if you wish to contribute to SOOMLA projects.
 In order to get it you should:

-1. Fetch submodules of repositories, you can do it recursively cloning them:
+1. Fetch submodules of repositories, you can do it recursively by cloning them:
     ```
     $ git clone --recursive git@github.com:soomla/soomla-cocos2dx-core.git extensions/soomla-cocos2dx-core
     $ git clone --recursive git@github.com:soomla/cocos2dx-profile.git extensions/cocos2dx-profile